Woonona Shamrocks RUFC: Early Days

-Shamrocks ‘A’ Grade Premiers –knocked off Vikings 4-0 in a very tight wet and blustery Grand Final.
+Shamrocks ‘A’ Grade Premiers –knocked off Vikings 4-0 in a Grand Final.
 The Shamrocks came second in the Club Championship, finishing the preliminary rounds in 3rd place for ‘A’ Grade, 2nd place for Seconds and 5th place for Thirds.
 The B Grade team went down to Vikings in their Grand Final for the second successive year.

 All this followed a tour to the US by 28 or so Shamrocks, playing nine games in California and Arizona including the San Diego Rugby Tournament.
-Winning more games than they lost, the Shamrocks introduced their hosts, the LA Unicorns, to the pleasure of Aussie style partying and the joys of playing with a hangover.
+Winning more games than they lost, the Shamrocks introduced their hosts, the LA Unicorns, to Aussie style partying and playing with a hangover.

-The club farewelled inspirational coach Barry Stumbles, who returned to St George RUFC.
+The club farewelled coach Barry Stumbles, who returned to St George RUFC.
 Bruce Fergusson became the first ‘A’ player to reach the 200 grade game milestone.

 After these two years, the club was seen as a competitive and a legitimate rival to verse within the Illawarra Rugby Competition.